 Alps - Day 14 : The hidden pass

 At night it had been pretty cold.
 The rats had luckily left us and the bread alone.
 The baguette we had bought yesterday had been under Bram's straps in the rain.
-At night we had put it inside, but the top was still completely wet.
-It was very gross but we didn't have anything else to eat.
+We had put it inside at night, but the top was still completely wet.
+It was very gross, but we had nothing else to eat.
 We just put a lot of chocolate spread on top to get some energy and hide the taste.

 The next challenge was putting on our wet cycling clothes.
-The first hour of cycling felt really cold, but at least it had stopped raining.
+The first hour of cycling felt really cold, but at least it stopped raining.
 A map by the side of the road indicated there would be a store in a nearby village.
-When we arrived we first saw a very ugly factory build over a river.
+When we arrived we saw a very ugly factory built over a river.
 Then a petrol station.
 It seemed like that was the entire village.
-In a few villages we could see the exit sign before entering, they were that small.
+In a few towns we could see the exit sign before entering, they were that small.
 We bought some food at the petrol station.
 Again the nasty croissants with vanilla filling and an infinite shelf life.
 Likely we won't be able to go to the bathroom for the rest of the week.
-That would save time we can spend cycling.
+That would save time we could spend cycling.
 There were two men and the sales clerk at the petrol station.
-The two guys were both drinking beer, at 10 in the morning.
-One of them smelled worse than we did, while we had slept among rats.
+The two guys were both drinking beer at 10 in the morning.
+One of them smelled worse than we did while we had slept among rats.

-After a few very small villages we needed to climb another mountain.
-This one was pretty easy, along the way we took some picture of the Slovenian landscape.
+After a few tiny villages we climbed another mountain.
+This one was pretty easy and along the way we took some pictures of the Slovenian landscape.

 Slovenia doesn't have high mountains like the Alps

 After the descent we arrived in a 'city'.
 On the map it was depicted as a large white circle.
-Normally that meant a pretty big city with a ring road.
+Usually, that meant a pretty big city with a ring road.
 Here the 'big city' was a village with barely 500 houses and one supermarket.
-The next village was larger and there were a lot of Dutch people.
+The next town was larger and there were a lot of Dutch people.
 It also had a nice lake.

 The lake at Jesenice.